peteroupc/peteroupc.github.io/bernsupp.md

 [^33]: Anastassiou, G.A., Gal, S.G., _Approximation Theory: Moduli of Continuity and Global Smoothness Preservation_, Birkhäuser, 2012.

-[^34]: This formula applies to functions with Lipschitz-continuous derivative (a weaker assumption than having three continuous derivatives), but that derivative's Lipschitz constant is a lower bound on the second derivative's absolute value, so that formula is useful here.
+[^34]: This formula applies to functions with Lipschitz-continuous derivative (a weaker assumption than having three continuous derivatives), but that derivative's Lipschitz constant is a lower bound on $M_{1,3}$, so that formula is useful here.

 [^35]: Le Gruyer, Erwan.
 "Minimal Lipschitz extensions to differentiable functions defined on a Hilbert space."
 Geometric and Functional Analysis 19, no. 4 (2009): 1101-1118.